CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 ### 3.19.
 Saving the task manager: `save`

-Saves the task manager data to the .xml file specified by you.<br>
+Saves the task manager data to the .xml file that you specify.<br>
 Format: `save PATH_TO_FILE/FILE_NAME.xml`
 > Your file name must have the extension `.xml`.<br>
 > If you did not specify a path, the default path is `data/taskManager.xml`.<br>